zom-lang/zom/README.md

 ## Contribution

 Feel free to contribute.
-For the moment there is a documentation but it needs to be improved.
+For the moment there is a documentation but it needs to be improved #22.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any